durbanlegend/thag_rs/README.md

 ```bash
 rs-script -l
 ```
-This will start an interactive REPL session where you can enter, paste, or modify from history, a single- or multi-line Rust expression and press Enter to run it.
-You can then edit the expression and / or the generated Cargo.toml in your preferred editor (VS Code, Helix, Zed, nano...) and rerun it.
+This will start an interactive REPL session where you can enter or paste in a single- or multi-line Rust expression and press Enter to run it.
+You can also retrieve and optionally modify and expression from history.
+Having evaluated the expression you may choose to edit it, and / or the generated Cargo.toml, in your preferred editor (VS Code, Helix, Zed, nano...) and rerun it.
 The REPL also offers a few houskeeping functions for the temporary files generated, otherwise being in temporary space they will be housekept by the operating system in due course.

-#### Revisiting a REPL expression
+#### Revisiting a REPL expression from a previous session
 ```bash
 rs-script -l repl_nnnnnn.rs
 ```